MyNameIsTrez/tiny-json-parser-in-c/README.md

 ## How it works

-The `json_init()` function just puts an internal struct at the start of the buffer, and `json()` allocates the rest of the dynamic arrays it needs after that struct.
+The `json_init()` function puts an internal struct at the start of the buffer [here](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/blob/23b6f0d0565b72036a3dc2eca736c496968f40c9/json.c#L530-L536). `json()` allocates the rest of the dynamic arrays in the remaining buffer bytes [here](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/blob/23b6f0d0565b72036a3dc2eca736c496968f40c9/json.c#L459).

 The parser uses an [array-based hash table](https://mynameistrez.github.io/2024/06/19/array-based-hash-table-in-c.html) to detect duplicate object keys, and `longjmp()` to [keep the clutter of error handling at bay](https://mynameistrez.github.io/2024/03/21/setjmp-plus-longjmp-equals-goto-but-awesome.html).